Joseph Breintnall: Nature Printing and Other Contributions to the Study of Natural History

 While some sources state that Benjamin Franklin invented Nature printing as a way of deterring counterfeiters from copying the currency he was contracted to print, it is more accurate to say that Franklin applied the results of Joseph Breintnall's early attempts to render, in scientific detail, the diversity of American botanical life.
 Breintnall worked with the botanist John Bartram in the early 1730s to collect samples of plants in and around the city of Philadelphia.
 Rather than flattening and drying leaves in order to preserve individual specimens, Breintnall experimented with making prints of fresh leaves by inking the specimens and placing them between sheets of folded paper before running through a press.
 While the idea of making inked impressions of leaves was a popular "craft" activity of middle-class women at the time, Breintnall is credited with applying the practice in a scientific setting.
 Breintnall then shipped these highly detailed prints to English naturalists like Peter Collinson.
-Later, Franklin and Breintnall worked to take plaster casts of various plant leaves in order to produce copper plates of the specimens.
+Later, Franklin and Breintnall worked to take plaster casts of various plant leaves in order to produce lead printing blocks of the specimens.
 Franklin returned to the technique in 1737 in an effort to thwart counterfeiters of paper money bills.
 These early Nature prints were sent to English naturalists who were increasingly curious about American plant biology.
 Together they sent nature prints which were printed directly from inked leaves to English naturalists.
 In the year of Breintnall's death, his wife, Esther Parker, donated two volumes of leaf prints compiled by her husband to the Library Company.